End Game (The X-Files): Plot

 USS Allegiance, an American nuclear submarine, is patrolling the Beaufort Sea off the coast of Alaska when it comes across a craft below the ice that is emitting a radio signal.
 Allegiance is ordered to fire upon the craft by Pacific Command.
 However, the craft manages to disable the sub using a high-pitched frequency, stranding it below the ice.

 Continuing from the cliffhanger ending of "Colony", Dana Scully (Gillian Anderson) is beaten and kidnapped by "Mulder", who is really the Alien Bounty Hunter in disguise.
 When the real Mulder (David Duchovny) finds the wrecked hotel room, his sister Samantha explains that the Bounty Hunter will set up a hostage exchange to swap Scully for her.
 She further explains that the Bounty Hunter can only be killed by piercing the base of his neck and that his alien blood is deadly to humans.
 Finally, Samantha reveals that the clones are the progeny of two original aliens and worked at abortion clinics to gain access to fetal tissue.
 Their objective was to set up an extraterrestrial colony on Earth, an effort that has gone as far back as the 1940s.
-However, because the clones' experiments were considered to have tainted their alien race, the Bounty Hunter was sent to kill them.
+Because the clones' experiments were considered to have tainted their alien race, the Bounty Hunter was sent to kill them.

 Walter Skinner meets Mulder and Samantha at Mulder's apartment, telling them that the remaining clones are missing.
 Mulder receives a call from Scully, who tells him that the Bounty Hunter seeks an exchange for Samantha.
 Mulder and Samantha are sent to a bridge near Bethesda while Skinner hides nearby with a sharpshooter.
 After the exchange takes place, Samantha attacks the Bounty Hunter.
 During the struggle, the sharpshooter fires upon the Bounty Hunter, and both he and Samantha fall into a river.
 An anguished Mulder tearfully apologizes to his father, Bill, for losing her again.
 Bill leaves Mulder a note from Samantha, which provides him with the address of a Maryland clinic where they can meet if separated.
 Mulder hopes that she is alive, but soon gets a call from Scully reporting that Samantha's body has been found.
 After Scully ends the call, she discovers Samantha's body dissolving into a green liquid.